Towards Understanding Grokking: An Effective Theory of Representation Learning: Why Generalization Occurs: Representations and Dynamics

 We verify the above analysis with empirical results.
-Figure ~\ref{fig:time} (c)(d) show the trajectories obtained from the effective theory and from neural network training, respectively.
-The 1D neural representation in Figure~\ref{fig:time}(d) are manually normalized to zero mean and unit variance.
+Figure~\ref{fig:time} (c)(d) show the trajectories obtained from the effective theory and from neural network training, respectively.
+The 1D neural representation in Figure~\ref{fig:time} (d) are manually normalized to zero mean and unit variance.
 The two trajectories agree qualitatively, and it takes about $3n_h$ steps for two trajectories to converge to the linear structure.
-The quantitative differences might be due to the absence of the decoder in the effective theory, which assumes the decoder to be \textit{adiabatic} in the sense that it takes infinitesimal step sizes.
+The quantitative differences might be due to the absence of the decoder in the effective theory, which assumes the decoder to take infinitesimal step sizes.

+{\bf Dependence of grokking on data size} Note that $\ell_{\rm eff}$ involves averaging over parallelograms in the training set, it is dependent on training data size, so is $\lambda_3$.
+In Figure \ref{fig:lambda3} (a), we plot the dependence of $\lambda_3$ on training data fraction.
+There are many datasets with the same data size, so $\lambda_3$ is a probabilistic function of data size.

+Two insights on grokking can be extracted from this plot: (i) When the data fraction is below some threshold (around 0.4), $\lambda_3$ is zero with high probability, corresponding to no generalization.
+This again verifies our critical point in Figure \ref{fig:time}. (ii) When data size is above the threshold, $\lambda_3$ (on average) is an increasing function of data size.
+This implies that grokking time $t\sim 1/\lambda_3$ decreases as training data size becomes larger, an important observation from ~\cite{power2022grokking}.

+To verify our effective theory, we compare the grokking steps obtained from real neural network training (defined as steps to ${\rm RQI}>0.95$), and those predicted by our theory $t_{\rm th}\sim \frac{1}{\lambda_3\eta}$ ($\eta$ is the embedding learning rate), shown in Figure \ref{fig:lambda3} (b).
+The theory agrees qualitatively with neural networks, showing the trend of decreasing grokking steps as increasing data size.
+The quantitative differences might be explained as the gap between our effective loss and actual loss.

 {\bf Limitations of the effective theory} While our theory defines an effective loss based on the Euclidean distance between embeddings $\mat{E}_i + \mat{E}_j$ and $\mat{E}_n + \mat{E}_m$, one could imagine generalizing the theory to define a broader notion of parallogram given by some other metric on the representation space.
-For instance, if we have a decoder like in Figure~\ref{fig:toys}(c) then the distance between distinct representations within the same ``pizza slice'' is low, meaning that representations arranged not in parallelograms w.r.t. the Euclidean metric may be parallelograms with respect to the metric defined by the decoder.
+For instance, if we have a decoder like in Figure~\ref{fig:toys} (d) then the distance between distinct representations within the same ``pizza slice'' is low, meaning that representations arranged not in parallelograms w.r.t. the Euclidean metric may be parallelograms with respect to the metric defined by the decoder.